Taagepera Church

-Taagepera Church (Taagepera's Saint John's church, Taagepera Kirik) is a church in the village of Taagepera, Helme Parish, Valga County in southern Estonia.
+Taagepera Church (Taagepera's Saint John's church, Taagepera Kirik) is a church in the village of Ala, Tõrva Parish, Valga County in southern Estonia.
 The building, which is made of stone and has a wooden tower, was constructed in 1674.
 It is located on a small hill overlooking the village of Taagepera and has an associated cemetery.
 It has an organ built by Ernst Carl Kessler, who made the first organ in Sitka, Alaska.